 Jul 19, 2013

 One of my favorite routes in Cashiers.
-Rain was pouring down the day we did it.
+Rain was pouring down early in the day we did it.
 No bolts were placed at the first or second belay on the first ascent of this route.
 I remember being a bit terrified at this belay while Diff lead the moves off the ledge thinking if he fell we might both be going the distance.
 The commitment level was very high.
 Not uncommon for some routes back in those days.
 Fortunately he was calm and cool executing the moves without a hitch, elevating my already high respect for his climbing prowess.
 Those moves, off the ledge, are the "Boulder Problem in the Sky" and are what the route is named for.
 With the original no Bolts belay, doing them was high commitment.
 It doesn't surprise me bolts have sprouted since the original ascents.

 Some aid and a sky hook were used to get to the 2nd belay ledge on that first ascent.
 I returned later for the first free ascent and freed what is now the technical crux moves of the climb on the second pitch with Bill St John a year or two later.

 Interesting to see pictures of some of the gear that has been in the rock for @ 40 years.